Bespohk/ssh-docker/README.rst

     > connect name_of_container

-By default it will attempt to run the bash shell when connecting, you can change this on a per run basis if required:
+By default it will attempt to run the bash shell when connecting, you can change this on a per run basis (or globally via the SSH_DOCKER_SHELL environment variable) if required:

 ::